AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/GraphEditor.md

 ### Known Limitations

-- Creating new connections from multi-output nodes is not yet supported, though existing multi-output connections will be displayed in graphs.
 - Creating new connections using the `channels` attribute of an input is not yet supported, though existing `channels` connections will be displayed in graphs.
+- Assigning a new `colorspace` attribute to an input is not yet supported, though existing `colorspace` attributes on inputs will be respected by the render view.